Automated fault tree learning from continuous-valued sensor data: a case study on domestic heaters: Method

 The data from the previous \namecref{sec:case_study} is automatically collected by the Combi Compact HRE heaters of Intergas.
 To address \ref{RQ:howto} we design an algorithm that uses it to learn a fault tree for each system failure, without human input in the process.

-Since the variables from \Cref{tab:failures} were designed as Boolean indicators of heater failure, we use them as TLEs of our FTs.
-Below these, the intermediate and basic events will be formed with automatically-selected sensor variables, which are found to be correlated to the top event.
-The gates of the FT will then link the behaviour of the sensor variables, modelling how failure appears to propagate among system subcomponents.
+Since the variables from \Cref{tab:failures} were designed as Boolean indicators of heater failure, we use them as TLEs of our fault trees.
+Below these TLEs, the intermediate and basic events will be formed with automatically-selected sensor variables, which are found to be correlated to the top event via the methods detailed in \Cref{sec:method:thresholds,sec:method:learning}.
+As a result, the gates of the FT link the behaviour of the sensors to the TLE, modelling how failures (are learnt to) propagate across system subcomponents.
 However, fault trees encode Boolean relations, while our sensor readings are real-valued variables.
 We bridge this gap by discretising each sensor variable.